Nonlinear Anisotropy in Phase-Tuned Wide-Gap Halides: Results and discussion

-The results of theoretical fits to SHG and 2PPL are shown as solid lines in Fig. 3.
-The parameters used for the fits are summarized in the Supplementary Material.
-For zincblende(111), the theory fits SHG flower pattern well, and the nearly circular 2PPL is reproduced with $|\beta^{(\mathrm{zb})}_2|\ll|\beta^{(\mathrm{zb})}_1|$.
-This is consistent with earlier results on GaAs(111) \cite{Dvorak1994Measurement}.
-The butterfly-shaped SHG for rod-shaped AgI is also reproduced by the theory assuming wurtzite (101) for its top surface.
-For 2PPL, fits to the rod data require $|\beta^{(\mathrm{wz})}_4|>|\beta^{(\mathrm{wz})}_3|$ with a finite $\beta^{(\mathrm{wz})}_2$ to reproduce the observed twofold pattern and its axis.
+The results of theoretical fits to SHG and 2PPL using the models described above are shown as solid lines in Fig.~4.
+For zincblende (111), the SHG flower pattern is reproduced well, and the nearly circular 2PPL response is reproduced with $|\beta^{(\mathrm{zb})}_{2}| \ll |\beta^{(\mathrm{zb})}_{1}|$, consistent with earlier results on GaAs(111) \cite{Dvorak1994Measurement}.
+Fits to the rod data, on the other hand, require $|\beta^{(\mathrm{wz})}_4|\gg|\beta^{(\mathrm{wz})}_3|$ with a finite $\beta^{(\mathrm{wz})}_2$, consistent with the observed twofold pattern and its axis.